rehan66-web/rehan66-web/README.md

 - 👋 Hi, I’m Rehan Ahmed
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning backend
+- 🌱 I’m currently Frontend Developer
 - 💞️ I’m looking to collaborate on project
-- 📫 How to reach me @itx_rehan_077
+- 📫 How to reach me on insta @itx_rehan_077